The kind place: We are VOICES

 It's also the second series of our kind place podcast, which builds understanding and empathy through stories of lived experience.

 Through a series of remote workshops, the 12 refugees and asylum seekers involved learned about creative storytelling, scripting, interviewing and sound design.

 As new podcast producers, they’ve developed the creative skills to tell their own stories, with complete control over the narrative.

 VOICES is part of our Every Refugee Matters campaign.
-As the government overhauls the asylum system, we urge them to listen to the experiences of people who have experienced it first-hand.
+As the government overhauls the asylum system, there's never been a more important time to listen to the experiences of people who have experienced it first-hand.